decargroup/navlie/README.rst

 The core idea behind this project is to abstract-away the state definition such that a single estimator implementation can operate on a variety of state manifolds, such as the usual vector space, and any Lie group.

-Documentation can be found by opening this file in your browser: [./docs/build/html/index.html](./docs/build/html/index.html).
+Documentation can be found by https://decargroup.github.io/pynav

 Setup
 -----